 • Get help as quickly as possible.
 Call 911 for help or go to the nearest emergency room or hospital.
 Call for an ambulance if you need it.
 You do not need to get approval or a referral first from your PCP.
 You do not need to use a network doctor.
-You may get covered emergency medical care whenever you need it, anywhere in or outside of the United States or its territories, and from any provider with an appropriate state license even if they are not part of our network (See Chapter 4 for more information).
+You may get covered emergency medical care whenever you need it, anywhere in or outside of the United States or its territories, as well as world-wide emergent/urgent coverage and from any provider with an appropriate state license even if they are not part of our network (see Chapter 4 for more information).